 This guide covers everything about how to area codes work.
+This guide covers everything about how area codes work.
 Thing is, most of us just punch in numbers and expect calls to connect.
 We don’t really think about the magic behind it all.
 But how do area codes actually work?
-It’s not just some random three-digit prefix. it’s a foundational piece of the entire North American telephone network, and frankly, it’s gotten a lot more interesting recently.
-Forget dusty textbooks. let’s talk about what matters now.
+It’s not just some random three-digit prefix.
+It’s a foundational piece of the entire North American telephone network, and frankly, it’s gotten a lot more interesting recently.
+Forget dusty textbooks.
+Let’s talk about what matters now.

 Area codes, officially known as Numbering Plan Areas (NPAs) in North America, are the first three digits of a standard 10-digit North American phone number.
 Their primary job?
 To direct your call to the correct geographic region or, increasingly, to a specific carrier.
 They’re like the zip codes of the telephone world, but with a bit more complexity than you might realize.